ericholscher/devmason-server/build-server-rest-api.rst

 Tag
 ~~~

-A tag or set of tags.
+Tag detail.

 .. parsed-literal::

     {
       'tags': ['list', 'of', 'tags'],       # Or just a single ['tag'] if this
                                             # is one tag.

       'builds': [{Build_}, ...],

       'count': 100,                         # total number of builds w/this tag